sunel/eav/docs/master/model.md

 ### Mass Assignment

-As the Attributes for the entity are unpredictable. we have made the model unguarded by default.
+As the Attributes for the entity are unpredictable, we have made the model unguarded by default.

 ```php
 /**